MirzaMerdovic/unicorn/README.md

 A container based on [offical mongo image](https://hub.docker.com/_/mongo) with a purpose of making a data seeding simple and a part of your docker-compose setup.
-The emphasis is on the local environments, but I supose that doesn't have to be a limit, but in production it is your  responsability!
+The emphasis is on the local environments, but I suppose that doesn't have to be a limit, but in production it is your  responsibility!

 ## How it works?